 Vegetarian ricotta and runny honey to serve (optional)

-2. Mix together the flour, salt, bicarbonate of soda and ginger in a medium sized bowl and put to one side.
+2. Mix together the flour, bicarbonate of soda, ginger, cinnamon and salt in a medium sized bowl and put to one side.

 4. Once combined, add half the dry mix to the wet mixture and fold in with a wooden spoon, then add the crushed walnuts.
 Add the rest of the dry mixture and fold in until combined.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.

 ❄– Suitable for home freezing once cooled.
-Wrap well in a few layers of cling film and freeze.
+Wrap well in three layers of cling film and freeze.
 Consume within 3 months.